 Some of these reasons can be avoided altogether.
 Show up on time, bring all the required documents (along with copies), and stay calm while speaking to the consular officer.
 If you are nervous about an upcoming interview, talk to experienced folks, read multiple articles, and interview experiences to know about the process in detail and be better prepared.
 Do even more of this if you happen to be denied a visa and have to apply again.
 Learn from any mistakes you may have made.

-Please note that if your application is rejected, you will not get your application fee back.
+Please note that you will not get your application fee back if your application is rejected.

 Always Be Prepared

-We understand that this is a long process, but if you are calm and well prepared with your documents, finances, and interview answers, then it can be a smooth one for you.
-This is just the final hurdle before you fly out to your university and begin your next chapter.
+We understand that this is a long process, but if you are calm and well prepared with your documents, finances, and interview answers, it can be smooth.
+This is just the final hurdle before flying out to your university and beginning your next chapter.
 So buckle up, stay calm, and work hard to make your dream come true.